Respiratory Therapy

 Credits 8

-The first clinical practicum, offering immersive experience in real-world respiratory care settings.
-Emphasis on applying theoretical knowledge to patient care, diagnostic procedures, and therapeutic interventions.
+In this clinical practicum, students are immersed in real-world respiratory care settings.
+Emphasis on applying theoretical knowledge to patient care, diagnostic procedures, and therapeutic interventions. $10.72 malpractice insurance fee.

 Prerequisite